tarcio/hbsis-java/README.md

 ## MongoDB

-If you don't have MongoDB installed, there is an online database that you can use for tests.
+If you don't have MongoDB installed, there is a remote database that you can use for tests.
 Remove all `spring.data.mongodb.*` from application.json and add `spring.data.mongodb.uri=mongodb://hbsis:hbsis123@ds113855.mlab.com:13855/hbsis`.

 ## Straight to the app!

 Yuo can also just download the `hbsis-java.jar` and run it using `java -jar hbsis-jar`.
-It is configured to use the online MongoDB database.
+It is configured to use the remote MongoDB database.

 Go to `localhost:8080` and enjoy.